catseye/Funicular/README.markdown

 It's kind of like a Vagrant for the lunatic fringe, eh?

-It is currently a work in progress.
-The current released version of Funicular is **version 0.4**, but this means next to nothing.

 It currently supports:

 *   i386 running NetBSD under QEMU